tea2code/fantasy-rts/documentation/plugins/VanillaModel/Components.md

 ## Harvestable

 Entities with this component can be harvested by the associated types.
+The speed is in number of blocks per second.

 ### Configuration

+    speed: <float greater 0>
     types:
         - <string representing an entity id>